Testing Compliance Program

 Cal Poly is committed to ensuring the health and safety of our campus community and the surrounding public.
 The university established the Testing Compliance Program to be fair and equitable for all students, while helping those in required testing groups adhere to the university’s Ongoing Testing Program.

-NEW – Updated Testing Compliance Policy, Effective June 4
+Updated Testing Compliance Policy, Effective Sept.
+21

 Who is required to participate?

 Students who meet one or more of the following criteria must enroll in the Testing Compliance Program:

 - In the process of becoming vaccinated

 - Have not completed an attestation regarding COVID-19 vaccination status.

 - Am I part of the compliance program?

 - Check your status on the COVID-19 Info tab of the student portal.

 - Are you under the care of our Isolation and Quarantine Team?